-The best way to eat it is to try a small taste of each layer, then mix everything to taste the difference.
+The best way to eat it was to try a small taste of each layer, then mix everything to taste the difference.

 Cold Claw / Swelling Fruit

-At the bottom of the bowl is a tomato dashi broth, which was made by lightly cooking the tomatoes until they release their flavour.
+At the bottom of the bowl was a tomato dashi broth, which was made by lightly cooking the tomatoes until they release their flavour.

-Sitting in the broth is Farina Plus Chitarinni pasta, topped with fresh Dungeness crab that was mixed with a seafood bisque made of fermented tomato, crab shell, and shrimp shell.
+Sitting in the broth was Farina Plus Chitarinni pasta, topped with fresh Dungeness crab that was mixed with a seafood bisque made of fermented tomato, crab shell, and shrimp shell.

-The dish is finished with shrimp oil, then topped with raw uni.
+The dish was finished with shrimp oil, then topped with raw uni.

 “Little Pepo and Her Chicken”

-This course reminded me of a vegetable version of the Chinese rice-stuffed cornish hens that I used to enjoy as a child.
+This course at Frilu Toronto reminded me of a vegetable version of the Chinese rice-stuffed cornish hens that I used to enjoy as a child.

-The flower of pepo, a name for a female zucchini, is stuffed with sweet glutinous rice that has been cooked in chicken stock.
+The flower of pepo, a name for a female zucchini, was stuffed with sweet glutinous rice that has been cooked in chicken stock.

 This course was paired with sparkling grapefruit juice with a rosemary simple syrup.